Printing a prototype propeller for my Lightnin lab mixer

 Pages that reference this post in the Digitalfire Reference Library:

-A must-have: Laboratory variable speed propeller mixer, 3D printing a propeller for our lab mixer, Draw a propeller in Fusion 360 for use on an overhead propeller mixer, 3D-Printing, Propeller Mixer
+A must-have: Laboratory variable speed propeller mixer, 3D printing a propeller for our lab mixer, Learn to draw and print a mixer propeller, Draw a propeller in Fusion 360 for use on an overhead propeller mixer, 3D-Printing, Propeller Mixer

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.